Los Angeles Police Department: Work environment and compensation

-LAPD patrol officers have a three-day 12-hour and four-day 10-hour workweek schedule.
+LAPD officers can work compressed schedules, including three 12-hour shifts or four 10-hour shifts, depending on assignment.
 The department has over 250 types of job assignments, and each officer is eligible for such assignments after two years on patrol.
 LAPD patrol officers almost always work with a partner, unlike most suburban departments surrounding the City of Los Angeles, which deploy officers in one-officer units to maximize police presence and allow a smaller number of officers to patrol a larger area.
 The department's training division has three facilities throughout the city, including the Los Angeles Police Academy (Elysian Park), Ahmanson Recruit Training Center (Westchester), and the Edward Davis Training Center (Granada Hills).
+Current officer pay is much higher than the older salary figures below.
+A City of Los Angeles job bulletin revised July 31, 2026, listed the annual salary range for Police Officer I and II at $93,730 to $127,660, with a second starting range of $97,363 to $127,660 for some appointments.

+The department has changed recruitment pay and bonuses several times.
+The following figures describe earlier programs and are kept for historical context.

 From spring 2007 through the spring of 2009, recruits could earn money through sign-on bonuses ranging from $5,000 to $10,000.
 Those bonuses ended in 2009.
 Sign on bonuses were paid 1/2 after graduation from the academy, and 1/2 after completion of probation. $2,000 could be added for sign-ons from outside the Los Angeles area for housing arrangements.
 As of July 2009, recruits earned starting salaries of $56,522–61,095 depending on education level and began earning their full salary on their first day of academy training.

 In January 2010, the starting base salary for incoming police officers was lowered by 20%.
 At the time If applicants had graduated from high school their starting salary would be $45,226, if they had at least 60 college units, with an overall GPA of 2.0 or better, their salary would start at $47,043, and if the applicant had fully completed a college degree, the salary would start at $48,880.
 In 2014, after negotiations between the city and the police officers union, an agreement on police officer pay that would give pay increases to nearly 1,000 officers who joined the department since the salaries for incoming officers were cut, was reached.
 The agreement also raised starting salaries for officers to $57,420 with an additional increase to $60,552 after six months which would become effective in the beginning of 2015.
 The agreement would also change the current overtime payment system from a deferred payment system, which was implemented to cut costs, to a pay-as-you-go overtime system as well as increase the overtime budget from $30 million to $70 million.